 Moira’s contributions to the profession include teaching pre-service teachers at the University of Northern Colorado and the Metropolitan State University of Denver and serving on the Board of Directors, Colorado Association of Elementary School Principals (CAESP) and the Legislative Committee, Colorado Association of School Executives (CASE).
 She is a member of the Council for Exceptional Children and has made invited presentations at national conferences.
 Her dissertation research examined the considerations necessary when using a standard general education rubric for evaluating special education teachers.

 Moira graduated Phi Beta Kappa from the University of Colorado-Boulder with a B.A. in English.
 She received both an M.A. and Ed.D in Special Education with a minor in Applied Statistics from the University of Northern Colorado, where she also completed the Principal Licensure program.
-A Colorado native, Moira lives with her husband, toddler son, and infant daughter in Lafayette, CO.
+A Colorado native, Moira lives with her husband, kindergarten son, and toddler daughter in Lafayette, CO.
 She enjoys any activity related to Shakespeare, singing in her church choir, skiing, playing trivia games, and reading historical fiction.